klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ![](img/klaytn-ide/15_ide_transaction_recorded.png)

-After deploying two contracts Count and Owner, you can see that the number went up to 2.
+After deploying some contracts, you can see that the number went up to 4.
 Click on the disk icon and the transactions will be stored in a scenario.json file.

 ![](img/klaytn-ide/16_ide_scenariosave.png)

-The file looks like this:
+An example file looks like this:

 ```
 {